vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 Anticipation is the ultimate power.
 Losers react; leaders anticipate.

 No matter where you live, if you don't have another source of income, you could end up the best-dressed greeter at Wal-Mart.

+Whether or not we think we make good financial decisions, or poor ones, we assume we're in control of the dicisions we do make.
+Science would suggest we're not.

+> "If you know your limitations, you can adapt and succeed.
+If you don't know them, you're going to get hurt.
+>
+> **-Ray Dalio**

+1. Section 1: You'll learn how, with even the smallest amount of money combined with the miracle power of compounding, you can absolutely become financially independent in your life without ever having to make a fortune in annual income.
+Deciding on a portion of your income to save and invest for compounded interest.
+2. Section 2: Understanding fees.
+3. Section 3: Explore your financial dreams, and set some realistic goals.
+You'll figure out what you really want.
+4. Section 4: Where you put your money and in what proportions?
+Asset allocation.
+Learn how to stay wealthy.
+5. Section 5: Create a lifetime income plan.
+6. Section 6: Invest like the 0.001%: the billionaire's playbook
+7. Section 7: Sharing with others not only gives you a greater quality of life but also brings you a greater experience of joy.

+### Chapter 1.3: Make the most important financial decision of your life